-China rehearses 'sealing off' Taiwan in third day of drills
+China-Taiwan: Beijing rehearses 'sealing off' island in third day of drills

 Also on Monday the US sent the USS Milius, a guided-missile destroyer, through part of the South China Sea about 1,300km (800 miles) south of Taiwan.

-The US said it was a freedom of navigation operation through international waters.
-China said the ship had "illegally intruded" into its waters.
+China said the ship had "illegally intruded" into its waters, while the US maintained the operation was consistent with international law.

 Washington had repeatedly called for China to exercise restraint following President Tsai's meeting with Kevin McCarthy, the third most senior US government figure.
 Beijing meanwhile had warned the US and Taiwan of "resolute counter-measures" if Ms Tsai met Mr McCarthy.